MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 The Sales Agent can optionally store a summary of the research in your CRM so that a seller can view the research directly on the lead record.
 To enable this capability, you must first create a table in the CRM to store the summary, and then create a field on your lead record that will be used to link the lead to the summary.

+> [!IMPORTANT]
+> At this time, the preview of Sales Agent does not support writing summaries to Dynamics 365 Sales.

 ### Create a table to store Sales Agent research summary

 1. Create a custom table in your CRM to store the Sales Agent research summary.
 For example, **SalesAgentResearchSummaries**.